OLibutzki/xtext.tools/README.md

 These views aim at language designer and are usually useless for the language's end users.

 ## License
-Xtext Tools is published under the [Eclipse Public License (EPL)](http://www.eclipse.org/legal/epl-v10.html).
+Xtext Tools is published under the [Eclipse Public License (EPL) v2.0](http://www.eclipse.org/legal/epl-v20.html).

 The software includes items that have been sourced from third parties as set out below: